 In this method, the RRC_IDLE UEs are subgrouped separately from the RRC_INACTIVE UE.
 As explained in [8], the unnecessary RAN paging reception by the RRC_IDLE UEs can be avoided if UEs can know in advance that the paging message includes only RAN paging (i.e. it does not include any CN paging).
 The information indicating presence of only RAN paging or absence of CN paging in paging message can be indicated in DCI/short message.
 Note that this has no impact to legacy UEs as reserved bit in DCI or short message is used of RAN paging indication.
 In case WUS/PEI (which is being discussed in RAN1) is agreed, RAN paging or absence of CN paging in paging message can also be indicated in WUS/PEI.
 This approach also has no impact to legacy UEs as WUS/PEI is not processed by legacy UEs.

-The main qualitative analysis is that it can prevent false paging alarm to RRC_IDLE UEs when perfoming RAN paging to RRC_INACTIVE UEs, and thus help reduced power consumption for these RRC_IDLE UE during such scenario.
+The main qualitative analysis is that it can prevent false paging alarm to RRC_IDLE UEs when performing RAN paging to RRC_INACTIVE UEs, and thus help reduced power consumption for these RRC_IDLE UE during such scenario.

 Q6.
 Do companies have any comment on the high level view of the solution and qualitative analysis of considering UE release to reduce false alarm and improve UE power saving gain for Rel-17 UE?
 Companies can also add any quantitive analysis (if available).